Nazzcodek/Data-analysis/README.md

 5. Deploy `export.py` using `main.tf` to export the tables in `nasibell8682_analytics` to the S3 bucket.

 ### Using Terraform
 In `main.tf` the code doesn't include any provision for `IAM Role` or `Policy` which are requirements to successfuly provision using terraform, as a user with no permission to create a role or access any role within the organization AWS account, a personal account was used to create a role and added the required policy i.e `AmazonS3FullAccess` and `AmazonRDSFullAccess` to successful deploy using terraform.
 The ARN of the role created in the user's AWS account is what was used to create the lambda function used for the deployment.
+Github secrets is where the AWS credential are stored for the terraform configuration.

 To deploy using `main.tf` terraform file, three commands must be run using any CLI which are;
 - `terraform init` prepares the working directory so Terraform can run the configuration